 Fyfe, E. R. (2016).
 Providing Feedback on Computer-Based Algebra Homework in Middle-School Classrooms.
 Computers in Human Behavior, 63, 568–574.
 Full text

 Fyfe, E. R., Evans, J. L., Matz, L. E., Hunt, K. M., and Alibali, M. W. (2017).
 Relations Between Patterning Skill and Differing Aspects of Early Mathematics Knowledge.
 Cognitive Development, 44, 1–11.

 Fyfe, E. R., and Rittle-Johnson, B. (2016).
 The Benefits of Computer-Generated Feedback for Mathematics Problem Solving.
 Journal of Experimental Child Psychology, 147, 140–151.
 Full text

 Fyfe, E. R., Matthews, P. G., Amsel, E., McEldoon, K. L., and McNeil, N. M. (2018).
 Assessing Formal Knowledge of Math Equivalence Among Algebra and Pre-Algebra Students.
 Journal of Educational Psychology, 110(1), 87.

-Fyfe, E. R., Matz, L. E., Hunt, K. M., and Alibali, M. W. (in press).
+Fyfe, E. R., Matz, L. E., Hunt, K. M., and Alibali, M. W. (2019).
 Mathematical Thinking in Children With Developmental Language Disorder: The Roles of Pattern Skills and Verbal Working Memory.
-Journal of Communication Disorders.
+Journal of Communication Disorders, 77, 17-30.

 Fyfe, E. R., and Nathan, M. J. (2018).
 Making "Concreteness Fading" More Concrete as a Theory of Instruction for Promoting Transfer.
 Educational Review, 1–20.